pinnnacl/EMA/README.md

 When deploying in kubernetes environment change the DB host name or hostIP in backend application Dockerfile as well as in /backend/db/conn.js

 Also the backend URL is configured in frontend route.js which need to be edited

+Also there are some unwanted newrelic configuration, find it and remove it.